MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-data-lake-storage-gen2-copy-activity.md

 ---
-title: How to configure Azure Data Lake Gen2 Storage in copy activity
+title: How to configure Azure Data Lake Storage Gen2 in copy activity
-description: This article explains how to copy data using Azure Data Lake Gen2 Storage.
+description: This article explains how to copy data using Azure Data Lake Storage Gen2.
 author: jianleishen
 ms.author: jianleishen
 ms.topic: how-to